5 reasons to travel in Germany this fall

 The holiday season starts early.

 Germany is known for its heavenly Christmas markets.
 Glowing lights, candied nuts, warm beverages and handcrafted ornaments will make you feel like a kid again.
 Carpenters set to work setting up the traditional wooden stalls in early November to prepare for opening day, which is often during the weekend after Thanksgiving.
 Holiday celebrations commence in the last weeks of fall and continue well into winter.
-Get a head start on the festivities and make a dent in your Christmas shopping just in time to meet the holiday mailing deadlines.

 Subscribe to our Stripes Europe newsletter and receive amazing travel stories, great event info, helpful PCS tips, interesting lifestyle articles and more directly in your inbox!